How to Use Insert Query in PostgreSQL

 RETURNING team_id;

 Postgres allows us to insert a date into a column using the DATE type.
-To do this, we need to follow the Year-month-day format, i.e., “YYYY-MM-DD”.
+To do this, we must follow the Year-month-day format, i.e., “YYYY-MM-DD”.

 Example: How to Insert a Date to a Specific Table?